------------------------------------------------

 To easily swap in DINGSTRAND NORDWALL pickups, I needed a bass with pickups of the same or larger size.
 Unfortunately, standardization isn’t really a thing when it comes to bass pickups.
 Even if pickups are the same type, that doesn’t mean they share the same form factor or dimensions.

 Luckily, Nordstrand Audio is one of the few pickup manufacturers that actually lists the dimensions of their pickups on their site.
-Why this isn’t standard for bass makers, I really don’t know…
+Why this isn’t standard for pickup makers, I really don’t know…

 I found a bass that already had EMG35 pickups: the Harley Benton TB-70.
 The only downside is that… it’s kind of an ugly bass.